morteza/morteza/README.md

   - Thesis: Neural Correlates of Agency Attribution in Posthypnotic Suggestion, Explicit Instruction, and Free Choice: An EEG/ERP Study.

 - **BSc in Computer Engineering**, Tehran Polytechnic, 2008
+  - Thesis: Design and Implementation of an Anytime Operating System for Embedded Applications.

 ## 🔬 Research Interests